ericmcdaniel/MSS-Code-Guidelines/README.md

   ```

 ## <a name="css"></a> CSS/SASS
-0. The CSS/Sass guidelines are based off of [csswizardry/CSS-Guidelines][css].
+0. The CSS/Sass guidelines are based off of [csswizardry/CSS-Guidelines](https://github.com/csswizardry/CSS-Guidelines).
-0. We use [normalize.css][normalize] as our style reset.
+0. We use [normalize.css](http://necolas.github.io/normalize.css/) as our style reset.
 0. <a name="BEM"></a> We favor BEM (Block Element Modifier) syntax where possible, and the wonderfully flat selector structure this gives us.

 ### <a name="css-bem"> BEM